Lesson: Detecting Motion

 Time: 40+ mins

-IntroductionIn this lesson, campers will use coding concepts to detect real-world motion on a virtual Actor.
+IntroductionIn this lesson, students will use coding concepts to detect real-world motion on a virtual Actor.
 Activities include repairing a virtual machine, creating a virtual soundboard, and creating an augmented reality Alien Invaders game!

 New Code Blocks